Feds, state both looking to protect workers from extreme heat

 Nevada OSHA conducted fewer in-field heat stress inspections in 2020 and 2019 than in recent years, despite an increase in complaints.
 That’s also a significant drop from the 15 in-field inspections performed in 2018 and the 14 performed in 2017.

-The Division says the percentage of complaints resulting in an inspection vary from year to year due to multiple factors, including the validity of the complaints, whether the agency had jurisdiction, the agency’s enforcement priorities and staffing.
+The Division says the percentage of complaints resulting in an inspection varies from year to year due to multiple factors, including the validity of the complaints, whether the agency had jurisdiction, the agency’s enforcement priorities and staffing.

 “It shouldn’t be a surprise that in 2020, the agency was overwhelmed with COVID-related complaints.
 Additionally, with the governor’s early emergency directives to help reduce community transmission, they implemented an observation-based approach to COVID mitigation measures which diverted some staffing resources away from the traditional enforcement practices of the agency which lasted through the end of 2020,” said Williams.